The Laplace transform of the integrated Volterra Wishart process: Quadratic Gaussian processes

 where $C^{H,n}_0(i,j)= C^H_0(s^n_i,s^n_j) $, $i,j=1,\ldots,n$.
 We proceed as follows.
 First, we determine the reference value of \eqref{eq:Ih} for several values of $H$.
 For $H=1/2$, the exact value is $I(1/2)=\cosh(\sqrt 2)^{-1/2}$, recall \eqref{eq:cosh}.
-For $H \in \{0.1,0.3,0.7,0.9\}$, we run $500$ Monte--Carlo simulations to get $I(H)$ {with confidence intervals.
-Each Monte-Carlo simulation consists in $10^4$ sample paths with $10^3$ time steps each.} Second, for each value of $H$, we compute $I_n(H)$ as in \eqref{eq:Ihn}, for several values of $n$.
-The results are collected in Table \ref{tablewishartapprox} and Figure \ref{fig:convergencewishart} below.
-We observe that for $n=50$, $I^n(H)$ falls already within the 90\% confidence interval of the Monte--Carlo simulation, for any value of $H$.
-Other quadrature rules can be used in Proposition~\ref{eq:Papprox1}, see for instance \citet{bornemann2010numerical}.
+For $H \in \{0.1,0.3,0.7,0.9\}$, we run a Monte--Carlo simulation to estimate $I(H)$ with the trapezoidal rule with a 95\% confidence interval {and $10^6$ sample paths with $10^3$ time steps for each sample path.} Second, for each value of $H$, we compute $I^n(H)$ as in \eqref{eq:Ihn}, for several values of $n$ with the left Riemann sum and the Gauss--Legendre quadrature.
+The results are collected in Tables \ref{tablewishartapprox}--\ref{tablewishartapproxlegendre} and Figure \ref{fig:convergencewishart} below.
+We observe that the Gauss--Legendre quadrature performs better than the left Riemann sum rule, especially for higher values of $H$.
+When $H\geq 0.5$, even with $n=10$, $I^n(H)$ with the Gauss--Legendre rule falls already within the 95\% confidence interval of the Monte--Carlo simulation.
+Other quadrature rules can be used in Proposition~\ref{eq:Papprox1}, see for instance \citet{bornemann2010numerical}. {We refer to Remark~\ref{R:approx1} below for a numerical illustration in higher dimensions.}